 Potatoes are usually grouped into two categories, fresh and processing.
 Roughly a quarter of U.S. potato production is sold in the fresh market and used as table-stock at home or in restaurants.
 Processing potatoes are typically fried, frozen or dehydrated, but are also canned or included in other food items.
-Additional potato uses include seed and livestock and pet food.
-Sales of potatoes for seed generally account for 5% of total annual potato production in the United States, while potatoes sold as livestock feed (e.g., potato slurry) typically account for less than 1%.
-Potatoes used for pet food constitute a relatively insignificant percentage of total production but is growing rapidly as pet owners move away from grain-based feeds.
+Additional potato uses include seed, as well as livestock and pet food.
+Sales of potatoes for seed generally account for 5% of total annual potato production in the U.S., while potatoes sold as livestock feed (e.g., potato slurry) typically account for less than 1%.
+Potatoes used for pet food constitute a relatively insignificant percentage of total production but this percentage is growing rapidly as pet owners move away from grain-based feeds.

 Fryers and dehydrating plants are often clustered near large production centers to take advantage of freight rates for raw product.
-For example, a large number of dehydrating plants in the Northwest are concentrated in eastern Idaho due to the consistent supply of potatoes not meeting fresh- or other processing-quality standards.
+For example, many dehydrating plants in the Northwest are concentrated in Eastern Idaho due to the consistent supply of potatoes not meeting fresh or other processing-quality standards.
 Chip plants are usually located closer to population centers to offset comparatively expensive freight rates for potato chip bags that mostly contain air, versus freight rates for the raw product.

-Although few individual producers are of sufficient size where their production and marketing activities can directly affect potato markets, cooperative commodity groups can have a meaningful impact on their respective markets.
+Although few individual producers are of sufficient size to directly affect potato markets through their production and marketing activities, cooperative commodity groups can have a meaningful impact on their respective markets.
 For example, most potato producers across the nation have joined grass-roots groups such as the United Potato Growers, the Southern Idaho Potato Cooperative (SIPCO), Potato Growers of Washington or state-based negotiating associations.

-Both fresh- and processed-potato markets make use of open-market pricing and contracting, but fresh-market potatoes are typically grown for and sold on the open market.
-A fresh-packing warehouse may purchase a specific lot of potatoes and take the sales risk itself, but more often a warehouse agrees to package and sell a producer's potatoes for a price per unit, returning the net price to the producer.
-The price to the producer is generally based on a blend of the boxes, bags and other units sold from that specific lot.
+Both fresh and processed potato markets make use of open-market pricing and contracting, but fresh-market potatoes are typically grown for and sold on the open market.
+A fresh-pack warehouse may purchase a specific lot of potatoes and take the sales risk itself, but more often a warehouse agrees to package and sell a producer's potatoes for a price per unit, returning the net price to the producer.
+The price to the producer is based on a blend of the boxes, bags and other units sold from that specific lot.
 Coordination and collaboration between growers and shippers are necessary to maintain consistent price levels in the open market.
 Balancing efficiency in the warehouse and net returns to the producer becomes even more important when producers also own the fresh-pack facility.

-Given the industry's limited ability to market excess product in an equitable and efficient manner, overproduction from high yields, increased acres or diminished demand remain problematic.
-The trend of higher input costs in recent years could magnify future losses from overproduction.
+Given the industry's limited ability to market excess products in an equitable and efficient manner, overproduction from high yields, increased acres or diminished demand remains problematic.
+Higher input costs magnify losses from overproduction.

-Some processors and fresh-pack warehouses offer forward-sales contracts to ensure at least a portion of their inventory supply.
+Some processors and fresh-pack warehouses offer forward contracts to ensure at least a portion of their inventory supply.
 These contracts offer some market risk protection for producers.
 Process potatoes are normally grown under contract with a particular processor.
 For many years, groups of potato producers collectively negotiated prices and terms with processors, but the actual contracts have always been executed between the processor and the individual producer.
-Contracts are either for a certain quantity of potatoes (measured in sacks or tons), or they can be for the entire production generated on a certain number of acres.
+Contracts can either be for a certain quantity of potatoes (measured in sacks or tons), or for the entire production generated on a certain number of acres.
 Both have advantages and disadvantages, and virtually all processor contracts have incentives and disincentives for storage, sizes and many other quality measurements.
 Early contract negotiations establish market expectations for the crop year.